anitsoga/anitsoga.github.io/_news/announcement_6.md

 ---
 layout: post
-title: Agos will give a talk at the Cosyne workshop
+title: Agos will give a talk at the Cosyne workshops
-date: 2024-03-31
+date: 2025-03-31
 inline: false
 related_posts: false
 ---